 On this page:

-2015-2016 Accident and Sickness Insurance Plan
+2019–20 Student Blanket Injury and Sickness Insurance Plan

 Wright State University offers student health insurance through United Health Care Student Resources for your health care needs.
-A preliminary brochure with the schedule of benefits and coverage details can be accessed through this link.

-If you fall below the required 6 credit hours during the open enrollment period of each semester, the insurance charge will be removed from your account, and any premiums paid will be refunded to you.
-You must be actively attending classes for the six (6) credit hours for at least the first 31 days for which coverage is purchased to be eligible for student health insurance.
+If you fall below the required six credit hours during the open enrollment period of each semester, the insurance charge will be removed from your account, and any premiums paid will be refunded to you.
+You must be actively attending classes for the six credit hours for at least the first 31 days for which coverage is purchased to be eligible for student health insurance.

-Dental and Vision coverage is a separate policy that can be purchased directly with UnitedHealthcare Student Resources during the fall open enrollment period only.
-For information please call 866.782.4768.
+Dental and vision coverage for the academic year is a separate policy that can be purchased directly with United Healthcare Student Resources during the fall open enrollment period only.
+For information please call 866-782-4768.

 - Copays and deductibles are waived when seen at Student Health Services.

-The Plan does not pay for expenses payable by any other insurance or pre-payment plan.
+The plan does not pay for expenses payable by any other insurance or pre-payment plan.

-To provide maximum benefits at low cost, the Plan covers hospital care, office visits for sickness and injury, and surgery except where otherwise noted.
+To provide maximum benefits at low cost, the plan covers hospital care, office visits for sickness and injury, and surgery except where otherwise noted.
 Elective surgery is not covered.
 Participation in all athletic activities, other than interscholastic or intercollegiate sports, is covered.

 International students will be granted an exemption only if they have U.S. based insurance coverage through the employer of a spouse or parent.
 This waiver must be obtained from the University Center for International Education office, 190E Student Union.